 - Ethical and Social risks

 - Community relations

 - Campus Cohesion

 - Potential for Polarization

 - Logistical challenges

 - Resources Allocation

 - Financial Implications (sponsorship, donors, legal)

+- Stakeholder Engagement (as applicable)

-- 1. Contemplate other student groups' views on campus and opinions. - 2.
-Engage with faculty and staff to get their perspective, especially those in relevant academic departments. - 3.
-Gauge the sentiment of alumni and donors, as they are key stakeholders who could be affected.
+- 1. Contemplate other student groups on campus views and opinions.

+- 2. Engage with faculty and staff to get their perspective, especially those in relevant academic departments.

+- 3. Gauge the sentiment of alumni and donors, as they are key stakeholders who could be affected.

-• Decision-Making
+- Decision-Making

-- 1. Weigh the potential risks against the benefits, such as academic enrichment, diversity of thought, and community engagement. - 2.
-Complete the Approval process: involving Risk Management, OCIS, Emergency Management, and Security. - 3.
-Maintain records.
+- 1. Weigh the potential risks against the benefits, such as academic enrichment, diversity of thought, and community engagement.

+- 2. Complete the Approval process: involving Risk Management, OCIS, Emergency Management, and Security.

+3. Maintain records.

-• Post-Decision Actions
+Post-Decision Actions